Recently, Vasya

 Output.
 Print the

-value of n – the answer to the
+number n – the answer to the problem.

 Sample